 More exfiltration (interior air leaking outside) occurs through the attic than anywhere else in the house.
 This isn't surprising when you consider how many leakage points there are into the attic and how warm air always wants to rise.
 The warmest air in the house will always be at the top of the living space.

 When this warm interior air leaks out through cracks, gaps and openings near the top of the house, a similar volume of outside air needs to leak in, to avoid causing a vacuum.
 Exfiltration through the attic, combined with infiltration through lower parts of the house is called the Stack Effect, and it's a powerful factor in poor energy performance.
 By creating a more effective attic air barrier, we can minimize the stack effect and start saving energy on heating and cooling.

-Call 1-844-385-7874 or contact us online for an estimate for attic insulation installation in West Virginia.
+Call 1-844-385-7874 or contact us online for an estimate for attic insulation installation in West Virginia & Pennsylvania.
 We can also conduct a whole-house energy audit so that you can see all of the areas where your home is wasting energy, and make the appropriate upgrades.
-Our attic insulation and energy-saving solutions are available in Washington, Weirton, Pittsburgh, as well as Steubenville, Wheeling, Bethel Park, West Mifflin, McKeesport, Cecil, Canonsburg and the surrounding Northern Panhandle area.
+Our attic insulation and energy-saving solutions are available in Weirton, Pittsburgh, Washington, as well as Steubenville, Wheeling, Bethel Park, West Mifflin, McKeesport, Cecil, Canonsburg and the surrounding Greater Pittsburgh & Northern Panhandle area.